mrkkrp/zip/README.md

 turned into an optimized procedure that efficiently modifies archive in one pass.
 Normally this should be of no concern to you, because all actions are performed automatically when you leave the realm of `ZipArchive` monad.
-If, however, you ever need to force update, the `commit` function is your friend.
+If, however, you ever need to force an update, the `commit` function is your friend.
 There are even “undo” functions, by the way.

 Let's take a look at some examples that show how to accomplish most typical